Classof2020/classof2020.github.io/README.md

 * [Ruby](https://www.ruby-lang.org/en/)
 * [Git](http://git-scm.com/)

-Should you face any problem, feel free to ping [@MegaMind98](https://github.com/MegaMind98/).
+Should you face any problem, feel free to ping [Ashish](https://github.com/MegaMind98/) or [Nischal](https://github.com/NischalLalShrestha).

 To copy the repository's files from here onto your computer and to view and serve those files locally, at your computer's command line type: